Potato pancake: Jewish latke

 Latkes (לאַטקע, sometimes spelled latka) are potato pancakes that Ashkenazi Jews have prepared as part of the Hanukkah festival since the mid-1800s, when a series of crop failures in Poland and Ukraine led to mass planting of potatoes, which were easy and cheap to grow.
 The potato dish is based on an older variant made with cheese instead of potatoes that goes back to at least the Middle Ages.

-Latkes need not necessarily be made from potatoes.
-Prior to the introduction of the potato to the Old World, latkes were and in some places still are made from a variety of other vegetables, cheeses, legumes, or starches, depending on the available local ingredients and foods of the various places where Jews lived.
+Latkes need not necessarily be made from potatoes, and usage of word itself predates the introduction of the potato from the Americas to the Old World.
+Historically, "latke" referred to pancakes made from a variety of vegetables, cheeses, legumes, or starches as determined by the ingredients that would have been available in a given place and time.
+Although the potato variety is presently the most popular and widely-known, non-potato recipes persist in some communities.
 Numerous modern recipes call for the addition of ingredients such as onions and carrots.
 Daily variations on a simple potato latka might include zucchini, sweet onion and gruyere (for French onion flavor) and some variations made with sweet potatoes.

 The word latke itself is derived (via Yiddish) from the East Slavic word ladka, oladka, a diminutive from oladya (оладья), "small pancake".
 The word levivah (לביבה), the Hebrew name for latke, refers in the Book of Samuel to a dumpling made from kneaded dough, as part of the story of Amnon and Tamar.

 Some interpreters have noted that the homonym levav (לבב) means "heart", and the verbal form of l-v-v occurs in the Song of Songs as well.
 In the lexicon of Ashkenazi Jews from Udmurtia and Tatarstan there are recorded versions of the kosher-style appellation of latkes (draniki, dranki, krezliki, kremzliki, kakorki, etc.) during the eight-day Hanukkah holiday.